Interested in volunteering with us?

-There is opportunity to progress to cheesemaking where the intern would be involved in making and aging of our range of 15-20 goat and sheep milk cheeses, beginning with cleaning and dishwashing, affinage, and fresh cheeses and progressing to pressed and aged cheeses.
+POSSIBLE progress to cheesemaking (making and aging our range of 15-20 goat and sheep milk cheeses, beginning with affinage and fresh cheeses)

 If you are interested in cheese making you must be comfortable learning the technical aspects of cheese making, including some chemistry.
 Must be very meticulous, and detail oriented.
 Cleanliness is key.
 Making cheese is fun and rewarding and also requires long hours on your feet washing dishes and caring for the aging cheese.